yyf/ai-audio-tools/README.md

 - [AudioDec](https://github.com/facebookresearch/AudioDec): An Open-source Streaming High-fidelity Neural Audio Codec
 - [USS](https://github.com/bytedance/uss): This is the PyTorch implementation of the Universal Source Separation with Weakly labelled Data
 - [FAST-RIR](https://github.com/anton-jeran/FAST-RIR): This is the official implementation of our neural-network-based fast diffuse room impulse response generator (FAST-RIR) for generating room impulse responses (RIRs) for a given rectangular acoustic environment
-- [FoleyCrafter] (https://foleycrafter.github.io/): FoleyCrafter is a video-to-audio generation framework which can produce realistic sound effects semantically relevant and synchronized with videos.
+- [FoleyCrafter](https://foleycrafter.github.io/): FoleyCrafter is a video-to-audio generation framework which can produce realistic sound effects semantically relevant and synchronized with videos.

 ## Generation